Header Image

 The hindbrain cortex is also the center of visual processing.
 It is therefore not so wrong when people who have internalized something and have achieved intuitive access to it say: “I see it”.

 2.2.
-IQ measurements for ADHD
+IQ measurements for

-Among other things, the working memory of people with ADHD is impaired.
+Among other things, the working memory of people with is impaired.
 Intelligence tests usually also measure working memory.

-Optimal treatment, be it successful neurofeedback or medication with stimulants, relieves the IQ reduced by the ADHD symptoms (especially the massive impairment of working memory) of this burden - the Disorder of working memory is reduced.
+Optimal treatment, be it successful neurofeedback or medication with stimulants, relieves the IQ reduced by the symptoms (especially the massive impairment of working memory) of this burden - the of working memory is reduced.

-• 2 to 5 (or 7) IQ points21, which seems low to us.
+• 2 to 5 (or 7) IQ points, which seems low to us.

 • 2.2 IQ points in the verbal part of the IQ test